codacy/About/README.md

 [![Hashnode](https://img.shields.io/badge/Hashnode-2962FF?style=for-the-badge&logo=hashnode&logoColor=white)](https://allthingscodequality.hashnode.dev/)

 ## Pulse by Codacy
-Pulse is a product that enables teams to measure engineering performance.
-Get full visibility of your DORA metrics (deployment frequency, lead time for changes, mean time to recover and change failure rate) to guide your team to full engineering performance.
+Pulse is a new product that gives you high-level visibility of your organization's performance and the quality of your Engineering practices.
+Track your DORA metrics (deployment frequency, lead time for changes, mean time to recover and change failure rate) to guide your team to full engineering performance.
 Integrates with GitHub and Jira.

 **[Try Pulse here](https://www.pulse.codacy.com/).**